 The Millionaire Wanderer – Meet This World Traveler Who Started Selling on Amazon 4 Years Ago – Video Transcript

-Mike McClary talks with Kirsty Verity about her million dollar, international successful Amazon business.
-In the video, Verity explains her pathway to success started with Amazing Selling Machine.
-She goes on to offer tips on selecting a product that only costs you a few dollars (so that your initial investment is low), obtaining reviews prior to using sponsored ads, tools to help get reviews as you launch, and selecting products your brand followers want.
+Below, Kirsty Verity offers tips on selecting a product that only costs you a few dollars (so that your initial investment is low), obtaining reviews prior to using sponsored ads, tools to help get reviews as you launch, and selecting products your brand followers want.

 - When looking for more products, aim for those that have the potential to do the same kind of business as your first product.
 Then use the same techniques to make that product a success.
-Then do this over and over again with new products.
+Do this over and over again with new products.

 - Don’t spend a lot of money on fancy packaging.
-Instead, invest in quality product, professional photography, etc. People just rip the packaging off anyway.
+Instead, invest in quality products, professional photography, etc. People just rip the packaging off anyway.